Machyne/mongoplay/README.md

     delete room.onEnter;
     setRoom(room);
   }

+  // setLocation will "teleport" the user to the room with the given _id. setLocation('somewhere else');
+  ret += 'You\'ve been teleported to somewhere else!\n'

   // If you call `setVictory(true)`, then the game is over and the player wins. if (Math.random() < 0.25) {